“Since 1971 the most trusted source of Canadian Rockies hiking information”

 Decommissioning means leaving vague trails to the ravages of deadfall and encroaching willow growth.
 And over the past eight years, the willows have had their way with the upper reaches of both Blue and Mowitch Creeks.

 Trail finding in these northernmost valleys leading to Azure Lake-Hardscrabble Pass (Blue Creek) and Glacier Pass (Mowitch Creek) is difficult.
-The 25 km or so of trail in Alberta’s Willmore Wilderness connecting these passes has been well trodden by horse parties.
+The 25 km or so of trail in Alberta’s Willmore Wilderness Park connecting these passes has been well trodden by horse parties.
 However, there are confusing tracks leading in all directions, a lack of signage, and the South Sulphur River’s fording marathon.

 We seldom recommend NTS 1:50,000 maps anymore since most are nearly 30 years out-of-date.
 But in this case, the following maps, and the trails that appear on them, would be useful for anyone tackling this trip: Rock Lake 83 E/8, Blue Creek 83 E/07, Twintree Lake 83 E/06, and Adams Lookout 83 E/10.

 Despite the trials and tribulations, there are few places that provide as much solitude and wild scenery.
 UBC professor Lizzie Wolkovich and her partner Jonathan Davies completed the circuit last September.
-Click the following link North Boundary-Willmore Circuit for Lizzie’s detailed account and photographs from the trip.
+Click the following link: North Boundary-Willmore Circuit for Lizzie’s detailed account and photographs from the trip.